This is the multi-page printable view of this section. Click here to print.

 Table.
 PrivateLink Endpoint operation history tab detailed information items

-The resource is a logical unit representing a specific endpoint (URI path) within an API.
+A resource is a logical unit representing a specific endpoint (URI path) within an API.
 Each resource can be organized in a tree structure and can have multiple HTTP methods.

-To create a resource, follow the steps below.
+To create a resource, follow these steps:

-• Please enter or select the required information.
+• Enter or select the required information.

 Required

-Resource NameRequiredEnter Resource Name
+Resource NameRequiredEnter resource name

-• Start with a lowercase English letter and use lowercase letters, numbers, and special characters (-{}) to input 3 ~ 50 characters
+• Start with lowercase English letters and enter 3 ~ 50 characters using lowercase letters, numbers, and special characters (-{})

 Table.
 Resource creation information input items